-There are plenty of reasons why you may want to send money back to Pakistan:
+There are plenty of reasons why you may want to send money to Pakistan:

 - You have recently relocated and you want to send money back to your family to help with expenses

-- You have an investment property in Pakistan and need to make mortgage repayments
+- You have an investment property in Pakistan and need to make mortgage payments

 - You want to send cash as a gift, rather than sending an actual package to Pakistan

 Banks vs specialist money transfer companies

-Since the Pakistani Rupee (PKR) is an exotic currency, you may have difficulty finding a bank that will conduct a money transfer from Australia to Pakistan.
-You will, however, find that some money transfer companies, including MoneyGram and Western Union can make the transfer for you.
+Since the Pakistani Rupee (PKR) is an exotic currency, some Canadian banks may not be able to send it directly into the local currency.
+You will, however, find that some money transfer companies, including MoneyGram and Western Union can make the transfer for you in PKR.

-Javaid moved from her Pakistani home to Australia due to a work opportunity.
+Javaid moved from her Pakistani home to Canada due to a work opportunity.
 Being unmarried, she feels a responsibility towards taking care of her ageing parents financially.
-In order to do this from overseas, she has been exploring her money transfer options in Australia.
+In order to do this from overseas, she has been exploring her money transfer options in Canada.
 She intends to send $1,000 Canadian dollars back to Pakistan each month.

 |Money transfer service number 1||Money transfer service number 2|